MLIR Plugins

 make plugin

-• load it from Python and transform a quantum program.
+• by loading it from a Python program.

-For example, if you are interested in using it from the command line interface, you can use the following flags to load the standalone plugin:
+If you are interested in using it from the command-line interface, you can add the following flags to load the Standalone plugin:

 • --load-pass-plugin=/path/to/StandalonePlugin.so